Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 Carpet fiber refers to the type of material the carpet is made out of.
 Every fiber type comes with its own benefits and drawbacks, including durability and cost.

 Nylon is a synthetic carpet material that stands out as the most popular choice due to its durability and versatility.
-You can find almost any type of texture, color, pile, or pattern in a nylon fiber.
+You can find almost any type of texture, color, pile, or pattern in nylon fiber.
 It’s also known to be soft, easy to clean, and wear-resistant.
-But it is not stain resistant.
-You’ll need to find a variety that’s been treated to be stain resistant if the space calls for it.
+However, note that it’s not stain-resistant.
+You’ll need to find a variety that’s been treated to be stain-resistant if the space calls for it.

-Another synthetic option, polyester starts at less than a dollar per square foot, making it one of the most affordable carpet options around.
-It’s also earned a reputation for being both stain- and fade-resistant.
-However some brighter colored polyester may fade over time in direct sunlight, and polyester is generally considered less durable than nylon.
+Another synthetic option, polyester starts at a dollar per square foot, making it one of the most affordable carpet options around.
+It also earned a reputation for being both stain- and fade-resistant.
+However, some brighter-colored polyester may fade over time in direct sunlight, and polyester is generally considered less durable than nylon.

-If you’re committed to installing natural fiber carpet, wool is the way to go.
-It’s known for being both soft and durable, as well as flame-resistant, as well as hypoallergenic and stain-resistant.
-The all-natural, long lasting nature of wool has made it synonymous with luxury and style — which is reflected in its hefty price tag.
+If you’re committed to installing natural fiber carpets, wool is the way to go.
+It’s known for being both soft and durable, flame-resistant, hypoallergenic, and stain-resistant.
+Wool’s all-natural, long-lasting nature has made it synonymous with luxury and style, which is reflected in its hefty price tag.

 Carpet fiber cost comparison

-Let’s take a look at how several online cost estimators calculate the cost for carpeting a 10×12 room in these different carpet fibers, as well as a handful of alternate flooring options.
+Let’s take a look at how several online cost estimators calculate the cost of carpeting a 10×12 room in these different carpet fibers, as well as a handful of alternate flooring options.

 Carpet pile and style (construction)